...

 Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy helps teens identify and change negative thought patterns.
-In a group setting, they can see how these patterns play out in others and learn practical ways to shift their thinking.
+In a therapy setting, they can see how these patterns play out in others and learn practical ways to shift their thinking, benefiting their mental health treatment.

 Dialectical Behavior Therapy (DBT)

-DBT is especially useful for teens dealing with intense emotions or self-harm.
+Dialectical Behavior Therapy is especially useful for teens dealing with strong emotions or self-harm.
 Group sessions often include skills training in mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
+It’s particularly effective in addressing common group therapy topics like managing anxiety disorders and the challenges of social anxiety.

 Expressive Therapies

 Incorporating art, music, or writing into group therapy can help teens express themselves nonverbally.
-This can be particularly helpful for those who struggle to articulate their feelings.
+Creative expression through these methods fosters emotional growth and healthier relationships.

 Real-Life Applications and Success Stories